 The origin of the virus has not yet been confirmed, but the current most likely and scientifically supported theory is that it jumped from animals to humans and spread by human to human contact before several infections were identified at a wet market in Wuhan, China.
 This theory is supported by the fact that the first known case of COVID-19 had no known link to the market and neither did about one-third of later patients in the first cohort examined.

-After significant concerns were raised about the integrity of a study by Mehra et al. published in the Lancet, which claimed to show that COVID-19 patients treated with hydroxychloroquine had poorer survival and were more likely to experience abnormal heart rhythms, we removed it from this review (originally discussed under Claim 6) and from the References list.
+After significant concerns were raised about the integrity of a study by Mehra et al. published in the Lancet, which claimed to show that COVID-19 patients treated with hydroxychloroquine had poorer survival and were more likely to experience abnormal heart rhythms, we removed it from this review (originally discussed under Claim 6) and from the References list on 3 June 2020.
+On 4 June 2020, the study was retracted.

 - 1 – Forrest and Stuhldreher.
 (2011) Prevalence and Correlates of Vitamin D Deficiency in US AdultsNutrition Research.